akhalifaa/Abdul_Portfolio/README.md

 # [Project 1: E-Commerce ChatBot](https://github.com/akhalifaa/EcommerceChatBot) 🤖
 ## Project Overview:
-#### Packages Used: NLTK, Numpy, Pytorch, Sci-kit Learn, and Matplotlib.
+#### Libraries Used: NLTK, Numpy, Pytorch, Sci-kit Learn, and Matplotlib.
 * Created an Ecommerce style Chatbot that interacts with customers inquiring about things like **products, delivery times, and payment methods**
 * Built a Json intents file containing various **tags, patterns and responses strings** that I tailored to an Ecommerce environment and used to train and test my model.
 * Utilized the NLTK toolkit to pre-process strings from the JSON file.